nicklafferty/craftycody/content/life/my-brand-new-etsy-store.md

 I'm going to be focusing on crochet patterns and woodworking plans.
 Both will be PDFs available for instant download.
 No returns, obviously, but you'll always get your item!

+I also have a [Ravelry store for crochet patterns](https://www.ravelry.com/stores/codys-craft-corner), but I think Etsy is the stronger marketplace.
+The UI is more user-friendly, and frankly prettier, as well.
+I'll continue to post in both places though.

 The reason it took me so long to set up an Etsy shop is because of the listing fees, to be honest.
 I didn't want to sink money into a side project and have nothing come out of it.
 However, it felt like a good time now and if worse comes to worst then I'll simply shut down the shop and chalk it up as a loss.

 Now, the problem is visibility.
 I alluded to it earlier, but Etsy is full of drop-shipped items and it can be difficult to get your legitimately homemade goods noticed.
 I'm running some ads and amping up my descriptions to hopefully get some sales rolling in.
 I won't lie to you, it's a really slow process.